-The Tribal Transportation Program is funded by contract authority from the Highway Trust Fund.
-Funds are subject to the overall Federal-aid obligation limitation.
-Funds will be allocated among the Tribes using a new statutory formula based on tribal population, road mileage and average tribal shares of the former Tribal Transportation Allocation Methodology (TTAM) formula.
-FY 2013 Tribal Shares and planning funds information is now available.
-(Acrobat, 126 KB)
+The Tribal Transportation Program is funded by contract authority from the Highway Trust Fund and is subject to the overall Federal-aid obligation limitation.
+Funds are allocated among Tribes using a statutory formula based on tribal population, road mileage and average tribal shares of the former Tribal Transportation Allocation Methodology (TTAM) formula.

 - Contact Information